MadBomber/bunny_farm/README.md

 		phone_number: '+19995551212'
 	},
 	tv_show_name: 'Lost In Space',
-	suggestion: 'What does doctor Smith have to be such a meanie?',
+	suggestion: 'Why does doctor Smith have to be such a meanie?',
 	lots_of_other_house_keeping_junk: {}
 }
 ```